br-Chan/writing-break/content/watch-later/4_TheBlackToyotaOfGondor.md

 ## 6 videos in this post

 And with me still adding videos to the other end of the queue, I have 1470 videos left to trawl through.
-That's 245 posts to go, and if I get through 1 post a week (a hopeless ideal) I'll be done in 35 weeks, just under the human gestation period.
+That's 245 posts to go, and if I get through 1 post a week (a hopeless ideal) I'll be done in 35 weeks, which for context is just under the human gestation period.

 I'm making good progress, then.